Crequency/KitX-Docs/docs/en/guide/README.md

 # Project Description

-Kitx Project aims to create a cross-platform and scalable toolbox, so that the electronic devices are no longer split, the computing power is shared, and everyone can enjoy the fun of technology.
+KitX Project aims to create a cross-platform and scalable toolbox, so that the electronic devices are no longer split, the computing power is shared, and everyone can enjoy the fun of technology.

 # Project Composition